 Fantastic USB Mic

 This mic is fantastic!
 I tried the Samson G-Track before this one and this one is head and shoulders above it.
-Sound/price ratio This mic is fantastic!
+Sound/price ratio is super high - for anyone tha This mic is fantastic!
 I tried the Samson G-Track before this one and this one is head and shoulders above it.
 Sound/price ratio is super high - for anyone that is starting in recording/podcasting and doesn't want to spend 500+ dollars to get into a professional setup, this is a great alternative.
-A great feature is the no-latency headphone jack. …
+A great feature is the no-latency headphone jack.

 - Written by Doug M from Provo